Locations:

 A note from Cleveland Clinic

 Plantar fibromas are rare.
 Even if you do develop one, your symptoms will be minor and the most common treatments involve over-the-counter medications.
-Even though they’re not dangerous, make sure you talk to your provider as soon as you notice any changes in your feet — especially if you find a new growth or mass under your skin.
+A plantar fibroma isn’t a serious medical issue.
+But any change in your feet — like a new growth or mass under your skin — is something you should discuss with a provider.
+While it’s probably harmless, it’s always a good idea to have it checked out.

 Medically Reviewed